 Suppose we want to estimate an unknown density f, which is known to be decreasing on $[0, \infty)$ (example: the exponential).
 A density is the derivative of a distribution; a concave function has a decreasing derivative (when differentiable).
 The NPMLE f_n of such a density is the (left-hand) derivative of the least concave majorant of F_n (Grenander, 1956).
-This example is interesting in that a CLT is known for it, but with an unusual rate of convergence - cube-root asymptotics:
+This example is interesting in that a CLT is known for it, but with an unusual rate of convergence with B BM and argmax the argument where the maximum is attained .
+Semi-parametrics.